OpenDSA/OpenDSA/RST/en/PL/FP1.rst

    lists, not its **concrete syntax**, that is, how lists actually appear in any particular FP language.

-For our functional programming module, the concrete syntax of lists will use square brackets around each list and a comma between pairs of consecutive elements in the list.
+In this functional programming chapter, the concrete syntax of lists will use square brackets around each list and a comma between pairs of consecutive elements in the list.

 So, the empty list will be represented by::